grahamgilbert/docker-sal/README.md

 =============

 This Docker container runs [Sal](https://github.com/grahamgilbert/sal).
-The container expects a linked PostgreSQL database container and that your munki repo is mounted in /munki_repo
+The container expects a linked PostgreSQL database container.

 Several options, such as the timezone and admin password are customizable using environment variables.